decorative image for tomcat upgrade

 Back to top

-What to Consider Before Your Tomcat Upgrade or Migration
+What to Consider Before Your Apache Tomcat Migration or Upgrade

 If you happen to be upgrading in the same major branch versions, your configuration file will likely transfer easily in between versions.
 This means your testing of minor releases should be relatively pain free and not take a lot of time and resources from your team.